 Understanding the Types of Workplace Injuries

 Mental illnesses or traumatic emotional experiences at work are tricky.
-These areas have gained some recent momentum under Minnesota work comp.

-PTSD could possibly qualify for Minnesota workers’ comp benefits.
-If deemed impossible for a person to return to work or a person can only work in a limited capacity because of the traumatic experience.
+These benefits are only given if it is deemed impossible for a person to return to work or a person can only work in a limited capacity because of the traumatic experience.